NickZ1969/STM-Pro-202207-Programmer/README.md

 Only available for windows OS currently.
 Zadig-2.5.exe needs to be installed first

+The firmware.bin file can be programmed to the ECU using STM32Cube Programmer on other OS's.

 Plug the ecu into USB
 In Tunerstudio end tab "Hardware testing"
 STM32 Commands